yelirkram/Troop-255-Programming-MB/README.md

 ## Download the Code
 There are three starter projects for Session 2 located on GitHub.
 GitHub is a tool used for developing and publishing code that is popular with programmers.
 If you want to further your programming education you may consider setting up an account.

-The files can be found [in the code folder](code/Programming MD Code.zip).

-Download the three files.
-They will have extensions of .py, .java, and .r.
-Save these to a folder on your computer.
+A zip file containing all three scripts is located [in the code folder](code).
+Download the zip file and extract the scripts to a location you can easily find them in the next step.

 ## Open Visual Studio Code and Project Files
 1. Launch Visual Studio Code (VSCode) on your computer.